 Selfies have begun to increasingly alter consumer behaviour online.
-There has been a growing correlation over the past 12months between selfies and likes on platforms such as Instagram or #insta if you’re really down with kids.
-This has meant more and more brands have begun to add the selfie to their marketing tool kit.
+There has been a growing correlation over the past 12 months between selfies and likes on platforms such as Instagram (or #insta if you’re really down with kids).
+This has meant more and more brands have begun to add the selfie to their marketing toolkit.

-For GoPro a huge American brand that manufacturers high definition cameras and have seen a huge growth in popularity in the last 2 years, selfies align seamlessly with their core brand image and consumer target market.
+GoPro, a huge American brand that manufacturers high definition cameras, have seen a huge growth in popularity in the last two years.
+Selfies align seamlessly with their core brand image and consumer target market.
 Their entire ethos is built on the foundation of making it easy for users to self-document and share their experiences.
-Their motto of: “Dream it.
+Their motto of ‘Dream it.
 Do it.
-And capture it with your GoPro” has all the makings of an insta hashtag waiting to happen.
-Giving their consumers and stakeholders an opportunity to engage in the era of the digital brand.
+And capture it with your GoPro.’ has all the makings of an Instagram hashtag.

+They give their consumers and stakeholders an opportunity to engage in the era of the digital brand.
 GoPro’s user-created self-shot videos and photos gain several hundred favourites and retweets with each post to its massive 880,000 followers.

 But before you let the selfie get you hot under your marketing collar, caution is advised.

 Other brands attempting to exploit the trend have had contrasting results.
 Samsung had to vehemently deny their involvement in the now famous #oscarselfie.
-According to Samsung the placement of their product was organic.
+According to Samsung, the placement of their product was organic.
 Regardless of the truth, more power to them, the selfie was retweeted more than 3 millions times and became the most retweeted picture ever.

+It is clear that the success of the selfie as a marketing tool relies on the influence it holds over consumers.
+But the sell-by date of the selfie is as short as many digital trends.
 Then marketers everywhere will be out in force searching out the next trend.
-Which if you do happen upon, can be a valuable asset to your marketing strategy, as long as there is a genuinely valid reason for your brand to be involved.
+Which, if you do happen upon, can be a valuable asset to your marketing strategy, as long as there is a genuinely valid reason for your brand to be involved.

-In an article published on ReadWrite American writer John Paul Titlow has described selfie-sharing as: “a high school popularity contest on digital steroids”.
-He suggests selfie users “are seeking some kind of approval from their peers and the larger community, which thanks to the internet is now effectively infinite”.
+In an article published on ReadWrite, American writer John Paul Titlow has described selfie-sharing as: ‘a high school popularity contest on digital steroids’.
+He suggests selfie users ‘are seeking some kind of approval from their peers and the larger community, which thanks to the internet is now effectively infinite’.

 People are digitally connected in a way like never before, but disconnected on a much larger and real scale.
-So whilst the obsession with the selfie shows no hint of slowing down, rest assured, the next trend is already on its way.
-Now can you guys help me pick a filter?
-I don’t know whether to go with XX Pro or Valencia.
-I wanna look tan…
+So while the obsession with selfies shows no hint of slowing down, the next trend is already on its way.